devskale/offpunk/README.md

 ## Dependencies

-Offpunk has no "strict dependencies", i.e. it will run and work without anything else beyond the Python standard library.
+Offpunk has no "strict dependencies", i.e. it will run and work without anything else beyond the Python standard library and the "less" pager.
 However, it will "opportunistically import" a few other libraries if they are available to offer an improved experience or some other features.
 Python libraries requests, bs4 and readabliity are required for http/html support.